 - Give your employees the feeling that they are trusted.
 Make them feel like their opinion matters and their decisions will be supported by management.
 Trust is such a major issue for employees since they want to feel like the employer will stand behind them when they’re forced to make a decision that may not be well received with a customer or they have to do something they aren’t comfortable with.
 Make them feel safe with making decisions and they’ll make the right ones rather than the easy ones.

 - Provide the tools to succeed.
 Not just a working computer and telephone but also multiple resource avenues for when they have a question.
 Some companies solely rely on online handbooks to answer questions but what about the questions that aren’t address in the handbook?
-How is your employee supposed to quickly and correctly answer it if there’s no on the books way to do it?
+How is your employee supposed to quickly and correctly answer it if there’s no answer in the books way to do it?
 Provide multiple training sessions after the initial new hire training so people can get better at the jobs faster than expecting everything to be on the job training.
-People develop bad habits if they’re not trained the right way in the first place so help them build the good habits first instead of unlearning the bad habits later.
+People develop bad habits if they’re not trained the right way in the first place so help them build the good habits first instead of unlearning the bad habits later and after they’ve accumulated a bunch of mistakes you’ll probably end up having to fix yourself.

 - Give people control over their day.
 Some companies will schedule the person’s day completely including their break times.
 Yes, this makes sense in some environments but even in these environments, the people need to have room to take a break away from their desk if they’re having a particularly bad day.
 Let people choose a time frame of when they want their breaks to be so it’s not a huge disruption to their systems.
 Let people decide what they want to work on and when they do it since they know what their attention spans are like better than you do.
 If an early bird is expected to do mentally tasking work in the afternoon they’ll do far worse than if they can do it first thing in the morning when they’re wide awake.
 Give the expectation things need done but don’t micro-manage to the point that you have it scheduled out for them during a time that isn’t going to do well for them.

 - If you use the Gallup survey to determine employee engagement, don’t hold special meetings basically demanding the employees give top ratings to the company.
 First of all, this is highly unethical but highly common in major companies and second of all you’re giving a false impression of the work environment you’re providing not only to future employees but to the general public.
 The survey is supposed to show the company where it needs to improve much like the yearly employee reviews are meant to help them improve.
-Employees can’t bluff their way to a 5 out of 5 so don’t threaten your employees to give the 5 out of 5 if that’s not what the employee would actually rate it.
+Employees can’t bluff their way to a 5 out of 5 when it comes to their job performance so don’t threaten your employees to give the 5 out of 5 to their employer if that’s not what the employee would actually rate it.

 - Make communication a priority but don’t hold more meetings to do it.
 Meetings are time sucks that rarely if ever produce anything useful other than telling people information that could just as easily been delivered via email.
 People like and need to know when changes are being made and what the changes are going to be.
 If you must hold a meeting, make it as short and to the point as humanly possible.
 People stop listening after the first say thirty minutes of a meeting since they’re bored or concerned of all of the work they have sitting on their desk that needs to be done.
 Make the new information/changes available online and email your employees anytime something new is added so they’re immediately aware of it.